octoenergy/xocto/docs/xocto/development.md

 Create a pull request that:

-1. Adds release notes to `CHANGELOG.md`.
+1. Moves the latest unreleased changes in `CHANGELOG.md` to the next version number.

 2. Update the `version` constant in `pyproject.toml`, following the [semver.org](https://semver.org/) specification.